openstack/i18n/playbooks/README.rst

 ======================================

 This folder contains Ansible playbooks for maintenance I18n work.
-Typically the playbooks are running localy on user's workstation.
+Typically the playbooks are running locally on user's workstation.
 Ansible >= 2.2.0.0 is required to work with json_query.

 Usage: "ansible-playbook <playbook.yml>"